AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 1. Edit and save your content.
 1. In the **[!UICONTROL Schedule]** section of the message dashboard, unselect the **[!UICONTROL Request confirmation before sending messages}** option.

-The detailed steps to build an Email activity are presented in the [Email delivery](../../automating/using/email-delivery.md) section.

 ## Creating an Update data activity {#creating-update-data-activity}

-1. Drag and drop an **[!UICONTROL Update data]** activity after the control group segment.
+1. Drag and drop an [Update data](../../automating/update-data.md) activity after the control group segment.
 1. Select the activity, then open it using the ![](assets/edit_darkgrey-24px.png) button from the quick actions that appear.
 1. In the **[!UICONTROL General]** tab, select **[!UICONTROL Update]** from the **[!UICONTROL Operation type]** drop-down list.
 1. In the **[!UICONTROL Identification]** tab, select the **[!UICONTROL Directly using the targeting dimension]** option.